 Our structured curriculum will help ensure the student learns the fundamentals of drawing and painting.
 We help guide the student through progressively challenging mediums in order to create breathtaking artwork.

-Most students will start in pastel since it is the most forgiving medium, it is easy to learn, and always has dazzling results.
+Most students will start in pastel since it is the most forgiving medium, is easy to learn, and always has dazzling results.
 Students will go from step-by-step drawings, to no-step drawings, and lastly photographs.

 1 - Pastels: